spinkube/skips/proposals/000-skips/README.md

 a process for recording when a SKIP is no longer the accepted practice.

 SKIPs are living documents.
 They change over time in both minor and major ways.
-The SKIP itself, combined with Notion’s change tracking, should indicate how it has changed.
+The SKIP itself, combined with Git's change tracking, should indicate how it has changed.

 It is customary to refer to a SKIP by its number (”SKIP 004,” pronounced “skip